-This psychological pitfall is known as ‘Normalization of Deviance’.
+This psychological pitfall is known as the ‘Normalization of Deviance’.

 We get complacent because we ‘get away’ with deviating from a proper procedure or protocol once.
 That can justify repeating the deviation again.
 Each repetition further reinforces that the deviation is appropriate.
 At that point, the deviation becomes the new norm.
 Once the new norm is established, we may be tempted to deviate again from that.

 The process repeats and the deviation from our original, proven and prudent approach can become more and more severe.
 Eventually, events conspire to test our procedures or protocols.
 At that time, we realize we have deviated so far from the proper way of doing things – we experience failure.

 Accumulation of experience is all too frequently used as the justification to deviate from the normal and correct approach.

 Normalization of deviance accounts for many human factors incidents, where people who should know better suffer catastrophe because they simply failed to apply the critical procedures that they knew should be applied.